iree-org/iree/docs/website/docs/reference/glossary.md

 ## Linalg

-[Linalg](https://mlir.llvm.org/docs/Dialects/Linalg/) is an MLIR dialect that defines how Linear Algebra operations can be described in a generalized fashion, including a set of commonly used operations.
+[Linalg](https://mlir.llvm.org/docs/Dialects/Linalg/) is an MLIR dialect that defines Linear Algebra operations in a generalized fashion by modeling iteration spaces together with compute payloads.
+Linalg includes a set of commonly used operations as well as generic interfaces.

-IREE's code generation defines tensor operations using the Linalg dialect, then uses it to generate the loop structures for the CPU and GPU backends.
+IREE uses the Linalg dialect during its code generation pipeline to define tensor operations then generate loop structures for its various backend targets.

 ## OpenXLA